 Instapage claims that personalized emails deliver 6x higher transaction rates.
 Yet 70% of marketers don’t use personalization in their emails.
 It’s a head-scratcher, right?
 Why wouldn’t you personalize your emails?

-Even if you can’t personalize your subject lines with the prospect’s name, use words like “you” and “your” can still work with a similar effect.
+Even if you can’t personalize your subject lines with the lead’s name, use words like “you” and “your” can still work with a similar effect.
 Campaign Monitor says that you can achieve a 22% increase in open rates when you personalize emails with words like “you” and “your.”
-If you can use the prospect’s first name, you can achieve around 24.2% increase (WorldData Research 2019, Retention Science Study 2014).
+If you can use the lead’s first name, you can achieve around 24.2% increase (WorldData Research 2019, Retention Science Study 2014).

 Any additional recommendations we could make based on our observations would be to use merge tags more frequently in the subject line to increase open rates.
 As stated earlier only 57.3% of all emails used some type of personalization in the subject line.
 Most used the pronouns “you” or “your.”
 We’d encourage each user to revisit their campaigns and examine their email subject lines to see if they can improve the level of personalization in each campaign.